Yogesh31Hasabe/LeetCode-Experiment-with-AI-Extension/README.md

 2. Create a Copy of this Colab
 3. Upload your video and ensure you change the name of the video file in the script as per your filename.
 4. In `Runtime` section click on `Run All` option
-5. Your logs.json will be created
+5. Your `logs.json` will be created (Click on Refresh Icon in Files sub-section on left side if file is not visible)
 6. Download it to your local machine

 ### Setting Up Files